jikamens/ansible-usenet-mod-relay/README.md

 Before using the files in this directory, you need:

-* a Debian- or Fedora-based host to serve as the relay server
+* an Ubuntu or Fedora host to serve as the relay server

 * a static host name and IP addresses and PTR records for all of the host's public addresses (both IPv4 and IPv6, if any) pointing at its